 The Bayon is best known for the massive stone faces carved into the sides of its towers.
 Although it’s unclear exactly how many there once were, it’s estimated there were about 200 of these faces.
 Although not nearly as large as Angkor Wat, this temple is much more condensed and you’ll need to walk through some dark and tight passages to see it all.
 At times it feels like you might get lost on the lower levels before you find stairs to the top.

 #3 – Preah Vihear – A place for Spectacular views of Khmer ruins

-Up untill 2011, the faraway area of northern Cambodia was the site of a border dispute with its neighbor – Thai Lan, that explains why Preah Vihear might have slipped under most people’s radar.
-However, in August 2015, the UK’s Foreign & Commonweath Office removed their warning against travel to this area.
+Up until 2011, the far away area of northern Cambodia was the site of a border dispute with its neighbor – Thai Lan, that explains why Preah Vihear might have slipped under most people’s radar.
+However, in August 2015, the UK’s Foreign & Commonwealth Office removed their warning against travel to this area.

-Getting there: Preah Vihear is pretty far-lung over three hours of good road from Siem Reap.
+Getting there: Preah Vihear is pretty far-flung over three hours of good road from Siem Reap.
 Given the drive, it’s best to spend a night at the very pleasant boutique Hotel nearby.

 #4 – Koh Ker – A forgotten capital of the Angkorian Empire

 Visitors who only set aside time for the tourist-ready temples of Angkor Wat will miss out on the thrill of discovering an ancient, overgrown temple complex in what can often be complete solitude.
 Though it is relatively easy drive but involves an early start to get a good full days sightseeing and returning to Siem Reap in the same day, Koh Ker was for a long time one of the most remote complexes in Cambodia; a forgotten capital of the Angkorian Empire.